* ESC - close the search window

 We need to work continuously.
 We have to invite Ukrainian authors, grant them scholarships, and the opportunity to live in the West longer.

 At the beginning of the full-scale invasion, I organized a big event at the Volksstheater in Vienna.
 I was in the hospital at the time, undergoing chemotherapy.
 I started calling everyone who could help.
 Representatives of the theater agreed and supported the idea.
-Everything was organized during two weeks, and it was a great success.
+Everything was organized in two weeks and it was a great success.

 Austrian authors read works by Ukrainian authors.
 It was an incredible event, almost 600 people came to see and to listen.
 The publicity was incredible.
 Doing this is extremely important.
 This should be done individually, no need to wait for an institution to do it.